Sparse NMF with Archetypal Regularization: Computational and Robustness Properties: Introduction

+where, $\| \cdot \|_{F}$ denotes the Frobenius norm of a matrix.
+The NMF problem is agnostic to scaling: multiplying $\B W$ with a positive scalar $a>0$ and $\B H$ with $a^{-1}$ does not change the objective and feasible set.
+Therefore, to remove such ambiguity, one needs to impose some form of regularization.

-\textbf{Archetypal Analysis.} The NMF problem is inherently under-determined due to scaling issues; and additional constraints should be imposed to make it well-defined.
-Archetypal Analysis (AA) due to \citet{Breiman} is a regularized variant of NMF where representatives of the data (aka the {\emph {archetypes}}), given by the rows of $\boldsymbol{H}$, have an appealing geometric interpretation.
-The archetypes are chosen so that they belong to the convex hull of the data and the data is contained within their convex hull.
-In practice however, it may not be possible to find such archetypes \citep{javadi2019nonnegative}.
-To this end, \citet{javadi2019nonnegative} propose a regularization scheme based on AA: Among all possible sets of candidate archetypes that represent the data with an acceptable accuracy, we select the one that is the closest to the convex hull of the data.
+\textbf{Archetypal Analysis.} Another classic dimension reduction method that is closely related to NMF is Archetypal Analysis (AA) due to \citet{Breiman}.
+AA seeks to find an exact representation of the form $\B{X}=\B{WH}$ for the data.
+However, in contrast to NMF, representatives of the data (aka the {\emph {archetypes}}), given by the rows of $\boldsymbol{H}$, have an appealing geometric interpretation.
+The archetypes are estimated so that they belong to the convex hull of the data and the data is contained within their convex hull.
+Such constraints on the archetypes can help make the factorization of the data unique, resulting in more interpretable solutions.
+In practice however, it may not be possible to find such archetypes due to exact factorization requirement, especially in applications pertaining to NMF~\citep{javadi2019nonnegative}.
+To this end, \citet{javadi2019nonnegative}, drawing ideas from AA, propose a regularization scheme for NMF: Among all possible sets of candidate representatives that contain the data in their convex hull with acceptable accuracy (i.e. sufficiently high data fidelity), we select the one that is the closest to the convex hull of the data.
 Figure~\ref{fig:0} (a), (b) illustrate the exact AA of \citet{Breiman} and regularized AA with a toy example\footnote{See Appendix \ref{toyexa} for details of the example.}.
+As shown by~\citet{javadi2019nonnegative}, the archetypal-regularized NMF framework leads to good performance in practice.
+Therefore, we pursue a deeper investigation of this regularization framework in this paper.
+For simplicity, we will use the term ``AA'' to refer to the framework of~\citet{javadi2019nonnegative}.
+When it is not clear from the context, we use the term ``exact AA'' to refer to the method of~\citet{Breiman}.